 Around the time I bought my first pair of gymnastic rings, Tim and Jacko released one of there first beginner classes so I signed up and went along.
 A few years later I and was quick to jump on the Coaching Calisthenics Seminar.
 This was the beginning of learning and friendship.
 I’m now honoured to be part of the team.
 I see them as my big brothers, there to guide and teach but never smothering.
 Letting us, the team, learn and giving us the tools to empower others.

-You could define my approach as holistic, one look at my instagram page to see what I value (@PerformanceOBJ).
+You could define my approach as holistic, one look at my instagram page to see what I value (@owenbjackson).
 Cold water exposure and juggling to name a couple of things.
 Overall I feel our body is the best piece of technology we own, and have a duty to explore its potential.
 Embrace life and be fulfilled by your endeavours.

 If you made it this far, THANK YOU.
-If any of this resonated with you I’d love it if you got in touch through instagram (@PerformanceOBJ) and be sure to listen to the podcast with the chaps and me.
+If any of this resonated with you I’d love it if you got in touch through instagram (@owenbjackson) and be sure to listen to the podcast with the chaps and me.

 Ready to start calisthenics?